backdrop-contrib/slick/README.txt

 a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow as well.
 Use Views to build one.
-Supported multi-value fields for nested slicks: Image, Media entity.
+Supported multi-value fields for nested slicks: Image, Text, Media entity.

 SKINS